omaresmael/laravel-query-optimizer/README.md

 # laravel-query-optimizer
-Optimize laravel DB or eloquent queries using openAI
+Optimize laravel DB or eloquent read queries using openAI API, and get insights on how you can make your queries faster

 # Installation